Self-playing Adversarial Language Game Enhances LLM Reasoning: Introduction

-To address the reasoning challenge in LLMs, plenty of works have contributed in-depth efforts from the perspectives of Chain-of-Thought (CoT) prompt engineering\citep{wei2022chain,yao2024tree,ding2023everything}, and the usage of auxiliary reasoning tools~\citep{pan2023logic}.
+To address the reasoning challenge of LLMs, plenty of works have contributed in-depth efforts from the perspectives of Chain-of-Thought (CoT) prompt engineering~\citep{wei2022chain,ding2023everything,yao2024tree}, and the usage of auxiliary reasoning tools~\citep{pan2023logic}.
 However, both prompt-based and tool-calling methods require additional prompt designs, which are inconsistent and sensitive to different prompt patterns and LLM checkpoints~\citep{turpin2024language,chu2023survey}.
-More fundamental and consistent reasoning-improving approaches are based on post-pretraining~\citep{azerbayev2023llemma} and fine-tuning~\citep{dong2023abilities}.
-Nevertheless, these methods demand adequate high-quality textual data, which are inevitable to the massive costs of human annotation efforts~\citep{singh2023beyond}.
+More fundamental and consistent reasoning-improving approaches are post-pretraining~\citep{azerbayev2023llemma} and fine-tuning~\citep{dong2023abilities}, which trains LLMs with additional reasoning-related text corpus.
+Nevertheless, these methods demand sufficient high-quality textual data, which are difficult to collect due to the massive costs of human annotation efforts~\citep{singh2023beyond}.

-To improve the reasoning ability of LLMs more efficiently, self-improvement methods, which enhance LLMs with model-generated synthetic data, have recently attracted increasing research attention~\citep{singh2023beyond,huang2023large,burns2023weak,cheng2023adversarial,chen2024self}.
+To improve LLM reasoning more efficiently, self-improvement methods, which enhance LLMs with model-generated synthetic data, have recently attracted increasing research attention~\citep{singh2023beyond,huang2023large,burns2023weak,chen2024self}.
 Self-improvement methods usually utilize the intrinsic language capability of LLMs to judge~\citep{huang2023large}, filter~\citep{yuan2024self}, or revise~\citep{yuan2024self} self-generated samples to enhance their quality.
-However, most self-improvement methods rely on a broad range of high-quality question queries to prevent over-fitting into a sub-domain of reasoning tasks, which still requires additional data collection and cleaning endeavors.
-Besides, the judgments from LLMs are not guaranteed objective.
+However, most self-improvement methods rely on a broad range of high-quality question queries to prevent over-fitting into a sub-domain of reasoning tasks, which still requires additional data collection and cleaning.
+Besides, the judgments from LLMs are not guaranteed objective~\citep{raina2024llm}.
 If an LLM already has an incorrect or biased recognition of a particular concept, the self-improvement process can reinforce and amplify the LLM's cognitive dissonance.